-The Tree Research and Education Endowment Fund (TREE Fund) was established via a merger of the Research Trust of the International Society of Arboriculture (ISA) and the National Arborist Foundation of the Tree Care Industry Association (TCIA).
+The Tree Research and Education Endowment Fund (TREE Fund) was established via a merger of the Research Trust of the International Society of Arboriculture (ISA) and the National Arborist Foundation of the National Arborist Association, now the Tree Care Industry Association (TCIA).
 Organized as a charitable trust in the state of Illinois on July 20th, 2002, the roots of the TREE Fund go deep into the arboriculture profession and industry.

 The TREE Fund’s mission is to identify and fund programs that support the discovery and dissemination of new knowledge in arboriculture and urban forestry.

 In addition to funding scientific research related to tree care and urban forestry, the TREE Fund also promotes the study of arboriculture through college scholarships and support of educational programs for children ages 5 -18.

 Reliable information about tree healthcare in this country was scarce until the beginning of the 20th century.
 This list was compiled by Hyland Johns, now retired from Asplundh Tree Expert Co., using sources cited below.
 It is not intended as a comprehensive history of the industry.

 - 1901 – John Davey published “The Tree Doctor” and later founded The Davey Tree Expert Company, establishing its laboratory and tree school at Kent, OH.

 - 1907 – Bartlett Tree Experts is founded by F.A.
 Bartlett at Stamford, CT.